valleyofdoom/PC-Tuning/README.md

 - After and only after a restart, you can establish an internet connection as the Windows update policies will take effect

+> [!NOTE]
+> To the maintainers and contributors, the features and options should be tested as listed in the table above.
+It is inevitable that more steps are required to achieve the same goal with operating system updates and upgrades over time (e.g. manual maintenance of a list of services relating to disabling Windows Defender).

 ## 11.5.
 Install Drivers

 > [!CAUTION]